resources and frequently asked questions

 What do I need to know about transporting my bait and/or fish?

 Bait and fish may not be transported in water taken from a lake, river or stream except while en route to a fish cleaning station that is located within the boat ramp parking area, but must be drained prior to leaving the fish cleaning station.

 - What this means: If anglers wish to transport their aquatic bait and fish in water, they can only be transported in domestic water (tap water, well water, bottled water, ice).
 Most domestic water must be treated to remove chlorine prior to putting fish in it.
-However, when leaving a water body, boaters and shore anglers can wait until they reach a fish cleaning station to put their bait in domestic water is that fish cleaning station is located within the boat ramp parking area.
+However, when leaving a water body, boaters and shore anglers can wait until they reach a fish cleaning station to put their bait in domestic water as long as that fish cleaning station is located within the boat ramp parking area.

 How do I dechlorinate domestic water to keep my bait alive?